-Ealing's in house pension team take monthly samples of work untaken by LPFA and assesses it against these criteria.
-Any 'fails' accrue resource credits to be used towards the Ealing contract.
+Ealing's in-house pension team take monthly samples of work untaken by LPP and assesses it against these criteria.
+Any 'fails'.
 Performance statistics are reported to the Pension Fund Panel on a quarterly basis.

-Below are performance graphs showing the pass rate LPFA achieved for 2016/17 across some of the most common and active areas within LPFA's remit.
+Below are performance graphs showing the pass rate LPP achieved for 2018/19 across some of the most common and active areas within LPP 's remit.